 - com.ibm.websphere.security.auth.WSSubject.
 Due to a design oversight in the JAAS V1.0, javax.security.auth.Subject.getSubject() method does not return the subject associated with the running thread inside a java.security.AccessController.doPrivileged() code block.
 This problem presents an inconsistent behavior that is problematic and causes undesirable effort.
 The com.ibm.websphere.security.auth.WSSubject API provides a workaround to associate the subject to a running thread.
-The com.ibm.websphere.security.auth.WSSubject API extends the JAAS authorization model to J2EE resources. - You can configure JAAS login in the administrative console and store this configuration in WebSphere Common Configuration Model (WCCM).
+The com.ibm.websphere.security.auth.WSSubject API extends the JAAS authorization model to J2EE resources.
+You can configure JAAS login in the administrative console and store this - You can configure JAAS login in the administrative console and store this configuration in the WebSphere configuration application programming interface (API).
 However, WebSphere Application Server still supports the default JAAS login configuration format (plain text file) provided by the JAAS default implementation.
-If duplicate login configurations are defined in both the WCCM and the plain text file format, the one in the WCCM takes precedence.
-Advantages to defining the login configuration in the WCCM include: - User interface support in defining JAAS login configuration - Central management of the JAAS login configuration - Distribution of the JAAS login configuration in a Network Deployment product installation - Proxy LoginModule.
+If duplicate login configurations are defined in both the WebSphere configuration API and the plain text file format, the one in the WebSphere configuration API takes precedence.
+Advantages to defining the login configuration in the WebSphere configuration API takes precedence. - User interface support in defining JAAS login configuration - Central management of the JAAS login configuration - Distribution of the JAAS login configuration in a Network Deployment product installation - Proxy LoginModule.
 The default JAAS implementation does not use the thread context class loader to load classes.
 The LoginModule module cannot load if the LoginModule class file is not in the application class loader or the Java extension class loader class path.
 Due to this class loader visibility problem, WebSphere Application Server provides a proxy LoginModule module to load the JAAS LoginModule using the thread context class loader.
 You do not need to place the LoginModule implementation on the application class loader or the Java extension class loader class path with this proxy LoginModule module.